 - The bone from Sickles’ amputated leg can today be observed in the National Museum of Health and Medicine, where you can also find a vertebrae of John Wilkes Booth and one from President James A. Garfield.
 Sickles reportedly visited the bone of his leg at the museum every year on the anniversary of his leg being partially blown off, then amputated.

-- The specific act Sickles did to disobey orders during the battle of Gettysburg was to move his troops out of the ordered position by about a mile, significantly weakening the Union line, and causing his troops to nearly be annihilated as they were completely exposed to attacks from all sides at the new position (ironically enough as his decision to move them was because he thought the other position would be easier to defend).
+- The specific act Sickles did to disobey orders during the battle of Gettysburg was to move his troops out of the ordered position by about a mile, significantly weakening the Union line, and causing his troops to nearly be annihilated as they were completely exposed to attacks from all sides at the new position (ironically enough as his decision to move them was because he thought the new position would be easier to defend).
 However, as noted, some scholars today think this may have helped the Union as Lee had not expected this positioning and when his troops were forced to concentrate on Sickles, rather than their intended target, it blunted the advance of the Confederate army and threw off Lee’s carefully laid battle strategy.

 - After his leg was amputated, Sickles immediately headed back to Washington in order that his version of events would be the one first written about in the papers, being the first to bring news of the battle.
 His version, of course, had himself as the hero of the pivotal confrontation.
-His resurgence in popularity, sympathy over his lost leg, and certain high placed political friends including Abraham Lincoln, helped stopped him from being court-martialed for his blatant insubordination before a key battle.
+His resurgence in popularity, sympathy over his lost leg, and certain high placed political friends including Abraham Lincoln, helped stopped him from being court-martialed for his blatant insubordination during a key battle.

 - In the aftermath of the war, Sickles also claimed that he had only advanced his position as he felt General Meade was a coward and was going to retreat, rather than fight.
 So he advanced to force the General to commit his troops.
 He also stated he did it in mind of sacrificing himself and his brave men in the name of blunting the Southern onslaught, in order to allow the Union army ultimate victory.